Skip to Content

 Spouting Horn

 Right after checking out Thor’s Well, head over toward the bridge before walking back up to the parking lot.
-Here you will find Spouting Horn.
+Here you will find a natural geyser called Spouting Horn.
 There is a wide inlet of rushing ocean water that separates you from the spouting horn across the way.
-Again, this is best viewed at high tide so there is enough water to force through the hole to create the Spouting Horn!
+Or you can also view the Spouting Horn from the safety of a platform by the parking lot.

-You can basically get close to the cliff edge on the opposite side of Spouting rock, but during high tide make sure the water isn’t coming too far up on the cliff edge where it might suck you into the inlet.
+But be careful of incoming waves if you walk down onto the ledge. make sure the water isn’t coming too far up on the cliff edge where it might suck you into the inlet.
 If you are traveling with small children, make sure you keep them away from the cliff edge.

 Devil’s Churn: